milen855/alx-system_engineering-devops/0x00-shell_basics/README.md

 "creates the directories welcome/, welcome/to/ and welcome/to/school in the current directory"
 #!/bin/bash
 "lists all the files and directories of the current directory, separated by commas (,)"
+#!/bin/bash
+"Create a magic file school.mgc that can be used with the command file to detect School data files.
+School data files always contain the string SCHOOL at offset 0"